zhengkai-cloudian/hap-operator/README.md

 ## Install Kubernetes

+To create a kubernetes cluster in the CentOS environment, you need to install some basic setup on every node.

-Perform Step 1 to Step 7 on every node that you wish to add into the kubernetes cluster.
+* Perform Step 1 to Step 7 on every node that you wish to add into the kubernetes cluster as a worker node.
-Perform Step 8 to Step X on only master node.
+* Perform Step 8 only on the master node.

 ### Step 1: Configure Kubernetes Repository

 Kubernetes packages are not available from official CentOS 7 repositories.
 This step needs to be performed on the Master Node, and each Worker Node you plan on utilizing for your container setup.
 Enter the following command to retrieve the Kubernetes repositories.
 ```